Monday, 28 July 2025

 'Beirut Won't Cry'

 I'm always interested in the relationship between the production of art and its dissemination.
 Because Kerbaj's work is printed in black and white, it can be easily disseminated.
 As 'Beirut Won't Cry' was put together in a diary format, it was a straightforward task to take two of his books and cut the pages out, so that all the images became 'released' back into the world.
 Sometimes his work was shown using the original drawings, in which case they would be framed and presented as you would expect for an art exhibition.
-This more traditional format suits museums, such as in the example immediately below, and at other times the simple expedient of the images taken out of his book being attached to pegs on a washing line would do.
+This more traditional format suits museums, such as in the example immediately below, however when needing to show the work out in the streets, the simple expedient of the images being taken out of his book and then being attached to pegs on a washing line would do.
 Each presentation format reaching different audiences and eliciting I would presume very different responses.

 The New Museum: New York